rising-dancho/flask-react-native/README.md

 just so that i can get my simple crud app running on the web.. however, i found a free alternative.. "pythonanywhere.com". although it can work. it's not worth the trouble. the free account is slow and service would be poor.

-solution: migrate from mysql to mongodb instead
+SOLUTION: migrate from "mysql" to "mongodb" instead
 ```
 ##### why using mysql is a problem in deployment:
 ```